ebeninca/moddingway15/README.md

 ## Modifications list

 v005
+- UEFA WC Qualifiers: More groups with playoffs at the end
-- Third Place games for Copa America and CAF Cup of Nations
+- Third place games for Copa America and CAF Cup of Nations
 - Added ARGE Cup, adjusted Liberadores setup
 - Simplify UEFA Europa league setup stage to create space for ARGE cups
 - Assigned teams with no league and enough players to ROTW (Mostly Greece and Germany div3)